Lisly25/Inception/README.md

 ### Remove the volumes

-Using the 'make clean' command at the root of the repository will suspend the program, and removed the website files as well as the database contents (by removing the docker volumes from the host machine)
+Using the 'make clean' command at the root of the repository will suspend the program, and remove the website files as well as the database contents (by removing the docker volumes from the host machine)

 ```bash
 $ make clean